t2-project/documentation/source/index.rst

 ----------------------------

 | A convenience repo including all microservices exists so that not every repo needs to be downloaded separately: `<https://github.com/t2-project/microservices>`__.

+Shared domain classes are part of the `Common <https://github.com/t2-project/common>`__ repository, that is a dependency of all services.

 Core services: